hikaru-aaaa/qiskit-hackathon/README.md

 ## What is QSVT?

-**Quantum Singular Value Transformation** is a direct quantum algorithm that solves linear systems by applying polynomial transformations to matrix singular values.
+**Quantum Singular Value Transformation** is a powerful and unified quantum framework that allows for the construction of quantum circuits to apply arbitrary polynomial transformations to the singular values of a matrix.

 ### How QSVT Works

 1. **Block Encoding**: Embed matrix A into a unitary operator U
 2. **Polynomial Approximation**: Apply polynomial p(x) ≈ 1/x to approximate A⁻¹
 3. **Quantum Circuit**: Construct QSVT circuit using the approximation
-4. **Hadamard Test**: Extract solution amplitudes via measurement

 **Key Formula:**